sertmer/GlobeTrotter/README.md

 # GlobeTrotter

-**GlobeTrotter** is a mobile application that allows users to plan a trip.
-GlobeTrotter is an application used to plan multi-leg adventures and create day-by-day itineraries for each stop along the way.
+**GlobeTrotter** is a mobile application that allows users to plan multi-leg adventures and create day-by-day itineraries for each stop along the way.
 GlobeTrotter helps you collect all of the infomation about your trip into one convenient location.

 ## Table of Contents
 <!--ts-->